Anmol2001/Chatbot-project/README.md

 # Chatbot-project
 This repository contains the implementation of the chatbot project by ALPHA Team under a competition conducted by Programming Club IIT Mandi.
 The flowchart below will give you a brief insight and layout of the project.
+You can talk with the bot [here](http://t.me/stck0bot)
 ![FLOWCHART](Flowchart%20of%20Project.png)
 # Key Features
 * Intent Classifier